 The Forest Service acknowledges that misapplications have occurred and likely will in the future due to weather, visibility, pilot error, topography, or other conditions.
-The Forest Service continues to report all misapplications in waterways and mapped avoidance areas to evaluate effects.
-The processes in the event of a misapplication are outlined in Figures 2 and 3.
+The Forest Service continues to report application of retardant into a waterway or mapped avoidance area as a result of invoking the exception for use or accidental misapplication; these processes are outlined in Figures 2 and 3.
 Figure 2 provides an overall flow chart of the components and Figure 3 breaks the reporting and monitoring needs separately.
 A process tracking sheet found in Appendix C provides an outline of how and where data is collected and submitted.

-The Forest Service has developed aerial retardant misapplication and assessment reporting tools to streamline data gathering and provides forests/regions/national offices a final product that standardizes and captures the required reporting and monitoring associated with this decision.
+The Forest Service has developed reporting, monitoring, and assessment tools to streamline data gathering and provides forests/regions/national offices a final product that standardizes and captures the required reporting and monitoring associated with this decision.
 The reporting tools (Site Assessment of Impacts in Terrestrial and Aquatic Avoidance Areas) with instructions can be found in Appendix B as well as online at: http: www.fs.fed.us/fire/retardant.
 Please refer to the online reporting tools/forms for the most current updated forms in the event that this handbook is delayed in updates.
 Online reporting tools/forms will be updated annually to reflect adjustments to required reporting and monitoring that may occur for individual species.
+Please refer to Chapter 7 for specific information related to assessment of 5% of Fires Less than 300 acres in size.